mrizwanc/S1AP_rqst_project/README.md

 - Link all the object files and build the output file
 - Clean all the object files
 - Run the output file
-- Clean the output file and all the asn1c generated files
+- Clean the output file